jeremyaranas-hashicorp/minikube/vault/vault-reproductions/README.md

 * Create if statement to check if VSO Helm chart is already installed
 * Create if statement to check if CSI Helm chart is already installed
 * Move `vault auth enable kubernetes` outside of configure_k8s_auth function and create if statement to check if k8s auth is already enabled
+* Remove nginx Vault Agent and use PostgreSQL for Vault Agent
+* Configure Vault Agent and PostgreSQL database credentials to see how renewal works